-- Interest in cryptocurrency continued to increase (up two percentage points from last quarter and 15 percentage points from the same time last year). - A majority of Americans with student loan debt (77%) believe at least some of their debt will be forgiven by the federal government.
-But 4 in 10 said they were still extremely worried about having to make payments on their loans again. - Remote work has begun to affect the real estate market, with more than one-third of those who work remotely saying remote work gave them the flexibility to move away from where their job is based.
+- People most often turned to family members and friends for financial advice (33% and 25%, respectively). - Interest in cryptocurrency continued to increase (up two percentage points from last quarter and 15 percentage points from the same time last year).

+- A majority of Americans with student loan debt (77%) believe at least some of their debt will be forgiven by the federal government.
+But four in 10 said they were still extremely worried about having to make payments on their loans again. - Remote work has begun to affect the real estate market with more than one-third of those who work remotely saying remote work gave them the flexibility to move away from where their job is based.

-SECTION ONE: Q2 2022 FINDINGS
+SECTION ONE: Q3 2022 FINDINGS